cathy-wumengdie/UDP-TCP-File-Transfer-Client-Server/README.md

 # UDP-TCP-File-Transfer-Client-Server
 A lightweight file transfer system implemented in Python using low-level socket programming.
 The application follows a simplified FTP-style protocol where a client requests files from a server using UDP for negotiation and TCP for reliable data transfer.

-The system supports passive connection mode, enabling dynamic negotiation of data ports before transferring file contents between client and server.
+The system supports passive and active connection mode, enabling dynamic negotiation of data ports before transferring file contents between client and server.

 ## Features
 - UDP-based negotiation protocol